Police powers to stop and search, enter private property and seize goods

 - there should always be at least two other people present

-- the strip search should be carried out by a person of the same sex (transgender people may request the sex of the person)
+- the strip search should be carried out by a person of the same sex (transgender people may request which sex of person they want to search them)

 - the search should take place in private, away from the view of members of the opposite sex (except a responsible adult that a child or vulnerable adult has asked to be present)